Saru Jayaraman: Higher education

-ROC United
+Restaurant Opportunities Center United

 After September 11, 2001, thousands of workers from the World Trade Center were left jobless.
 The restaurant at the top of the World Trade was named Windows on the World.
 Jayaraman worked in partnership with Fekkak Mamdouh, the former chief server of Windows, to represent the displaced workers.
 The organization Jayaraman and Mamdouh founded together was named the Restaurant Opportunities Center of New York.
 Although it was originally established to help those affected by 9/11, the ROC evolved and became an organizing center for all immigrant restaurant workers in New York and eventually nationwide.
 Jayaraman headed the expansion effort and became the co-founder and director of Restaurant Opportunities Center United in 2007.
 ROC United, currently has over 18,000 members across 15 states.
 The organization deals with workplace justice campaigns, establishing living wages, and protecting workers rights.
 Jayaraman has been a key player in major advancements for low wage workers across the country.
 ROC United has won back more than $10 million for its members, and Jayaraman is continuing the fight for fair wages and working conditions through a newer organization, ONE FAIR WAGE.
 There are two federal minimum wages in the United States: $7.25 for untipped workers, and $2.13 for tipped workers, as of 2021.
 Jayaraman spearheads the One Fair Wage campaign which seeks to eliminate this two tier system.
 Seven states have already ended the subminimum wage and enacted One Fair Wage legislation:California, Oregon, Washington, Nevada, Montana, Minnesota and Alaska.
 There, all workers earn a full fair minimum wage with tips on top.
 In early 2020 as restaurants were shuttering during the COVID-19 pandemic, Jayaraman launched the One Fair Wage Emergency Fund, raising $22 million to grant to out of work service workers.
 Later in 2020, the new Biden-Harris presidential administration announced its support for ending the subminimum wage and increasing the federal minimum wage to $15 an hour, and these policies were introduced in the Raise the Wage Act in early 2021, still pending action in Congress.
 ROC United was also instrumental in the passing of Washington's Accrued Sick and Safe Leave Act, which assures that all workers can begin accumulating sick leave after one day on the job.